|Nutrition Facts (per serving)|

 1 medium onion, thinly sliced

 Combine wine, soy sauce, grated onion, celery, and garlic in a heavy-duty zip-top freezer bag large enough to accommodate the brisket.
 Add the brisket to the bag, squeeze out the air, seal, and refrigerate for 3 to 4 hours or overnight, turning occasionally.

 Preheat oven to 325 F.

-When done, remove brisket from oven and let rest 15 minutes.
-Carve slices against the grain and place on serving platter.
+When done, remove the brisket from the oven and let rest 15 minutes.
+Carve slices against the grain and place on a serving platter.
 Cover slices with pan juices and cooked onions to serve.